 - trouble sleeping

 Some of the symptoms of depression overlap with the symptoms of ADHD.
 This can make it hard to tell the two conditions apart.
 For example, restlessness and boredom can be symptomatic of both ADHD and depression.
 In some cases, the medications prescribed for ADHD can also produce side effects that mimic depression.
 Some ADHD medications can cause:

 - sleep difficulties

 - mood swings

-However, according to study director Dr. Benjamin Lahey, “Suicide attempts were relatively rare, even in the study group ….more than 80 percent of the children with ADHD did not attempt suicide.”
+Your overall risk of suicidal thoughts is still relatively low.
+The study director, Dr. Benjamin Lahey, notes, “Suicide attempts were relatively rare, even in the study group … more than 80 percent of the children with ADHD did not attempt suicide.”

 Early diagnosis and treatment are key to managing symptoms of both ADHD and depression.
 If you suspect you have one condition or both, make an appointment with your doctor.
 They can help you develop a treatment plan that works for you.

 Your doctor might prescribe a combination of treatments, such as medications, behavioral therapy, and talk therapy.
 Some antidepressant medications can also help relieve symptoms of ADHD.
 For example, your doctor might prescribe imipramine, desipramine, or bupropion.
 They may also prescribe stimulant medications for ADHD.

 Behavioral therapy can help you develop coping strategies to manage your symptoms.
 It may help improve your focus and build your self-esteem.
 Talk therapy can also provide relieve for symptoms of depression and the stress of managing a chronic health condition.
 Leading a healthy lifestyle is also important.
 For example, try to get enough sleep, eat a well-balanced diet, and exercise regularly.